imglib/imglib2-imglyb/README.md

 ```bash
 conda install -c hanslovsky imglib2-imglyb
 ```
-Adjust the python version according to your needs.
+Re-activate the environment after installation to correctly set the environment variables.
 If this does not work for you, please follow the build instructions below.

 ### Requirements